South Pacific Pictures

 In May 2000, the company moved from Browns Bay (Auckland) to a new purpose-built studio complex in Henderson, West Auckland.

+In October 2001, South Pacific Pictures had partnered with Australian entertainment & production company Beyond International to form a new joint-venture distribution subsidiary entitled Beyond New Zealand, that would serve as Beyond International's new production division and the first independent distribution company based in New Zealand and would be based in Auckland & would provide a gateway to the international television marketplace for New Zealand producers, with South Pacific Pictures' founder & MD John Barnett serving as manager of the new joint-venture production unit.

+In June 2004, South Pacific Pictures had colloaborated with producer & presenter Quinton Hita and established a joint-venture production subsidiary dedicated to produce programming in Māori language for the Maori Television Service (MTS) as well as other broadcasting networks in New Zealand, entitled Kura Productions.
+The new joint-venture production subsidiary Kura Productions will produce Māori-language programming for broadcasters in New Zealand while South Pacific Pictures will support development funding for the new subsidiary.

 SPP is in a joint venture with Australian company SLR Productions to produce animated shows aimed at international markets and also has a 50% interest in Satellite Media and has also created a joint venture known as Kura Productions with Quinton Hita to produce programming for the Māori Television Service.

 South Pacific Pictures was founded by CEO John Barnett.